John C. G. Röhl: Life and career

 Röhl was appointed to a Lectureship in History in the School of European Studies at the then new University of Sussex at Brighton in 1964.
 He was promoted to Reader and in 1979 Professor of European History.
 Between 1982 and 1985 he served as Dean of the School of European Studies.
 He also taught Modern European History at the University of Hamburg and at the University of Freiburg.
 He was elected to a Fellowship of the Alexander von Humboldt Foundation in 1970, at the Historisches Kolleg in Munich in 1986–87, the Woodrow Wilson International Center for Scholars at Washington in 1989–90, the Institute for Advanced Study at Princeton in 1994, and the National Humanities Center in North Carolina in 1997–98.
 He was given emeritus status by the University of Sussex in 1999.

-Röhl died from prostate cancer in Sussex on 17 November 2023, at the age of 85.
+Röhl died from prostate cancer in Kingston on 17 November 2023, at the age of 85.